Family Law Matters is committed to protecting your privacy.

-As a visitor to our website: If you are just browsing our website and don’t complete any online form, then we won’t be collecting personal information from you that would enable us to identify you.
+As a visitor to our website: If you are just browsing our website and don’t complete any online form, we don’t collect personal information from you which would enable us to identify you.

 There is information about your computer that is automatically collected by us using ‘cookies’.
 This information can include your IP address, browser type, domain names, access times and referring website addresses.
 This information is used by us for the provision of products and services, to maintain quality of the website and to provide general statistics regarding use of our website.
 This applies to anyone accessing our website.

 We collect information that can identify you, such as your e-mail address, name, home, work or postal address or telephone number.
 We might also collect demographic information which is not unique to you, such as your post code, age, gender, preferences, interests and favorites which we may collate and use statistically.
 We will only collect this information directly from you.

 We do not sell, rent or lease our customer lists to third parties.

 We collect and use your personal information to operate our website and deliver the services you require from our website.

 We also use your personal information to tell you about other products or services available from Family Law Matters.
 We might contact you on behalf of our affiliates or business partners about a particular offering that may be of interest to you.
 In those cases, your unique personal information (e-mail, name, address, telephone number) is not transferred to the them.

 We might also contact you via surveys to conduct research about your opinion of current services or of potential new services that may be offered.